 i.
 Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
-In addition, provide information on the methods used by the state to document these items.
+In addition, provide information on the methods used by the State to document these items.

 AA1.
 Number and percent of waiver openings distributed equitably across all geographic areas covered by the waiver using criteria identified in Appendix B-3.
-If it is discovered that an error in calculation was made, the distribution will be revised accordingly to reflect the correct calculation.
+If it is discovered that an error in calculation was made, the Department will revise the distribution accordingly to reflect the correct calculation.